aspnetzero/documents/doc/Extending-Existing-Entities.md

     }

-Then we add a DbSet property for User entity to DbContext class defined in .EntityFrameworkCore project.
+Then we add a DbSet property for Edition entity to DbContext class defined in .EntityFrameworkCore project.

     public class ProjectNameDbContext : AbpZeroDbContext<Tenant, Role, User>
     {